victorshen858/Android-Mobile-App-Source-Code-DataPoker-Nutrition-Trivia-Game-/README.md

-# Android App Course Project
+# Android Mobile Application Course Project

 **Contribution:** As Lead Developer, I programmed the user interface and coded the majority of app features/activities.